dkmur/Stats/README.md

 grant all privileges on pogodb.* to MYSELF@localhost;
 ```

-If you choose to use different names, start editing files from now on, else.....
+If you will use a different database name, start editing files from now on, else.....

 Create tables required:
 ```